-The tests adapt to your performance - if you get a question right the next question will be harder, and if you get a question wrong the next question will be easier.
+The tests adapt to your performance - if you get a question right the next question may become harder, and if you get a question wrong the next question may become easier.
 This means that the tests can vary in length, but are typically shorter than fixed-length tests.

 Try to take the test as soon as possible after you are invited, so that you can resolve any technical or access issues before the deadline.
 All queries or help requests should be submitted at least two working days before this deadline to ensure a response.